 How to master the Sales Navigator search feature?

 The Sales Navigator.
-A quite expensive tool but of unmatched power on the BtoB acquisition market.
+A quite expensive tool (see: How to use the Sales Navigator for free) but of unmatched power on the BtoB acquisition market.
 A simple tool and at the same time so complete.
 Provided you know how to use it…

 Using the Sales Navigator